rik-smeets/Harmonia/README.md

 ## Features
 - User friendly interface
 - Portable desktop application (i.e. no installation necessary)
-- Listens to your clipboard, no manual adding of YouTube URL's necessary
+- Listens to your clipboard, no manual adding of YouTube URLs necessary
 - Supports all YouTube videos
 - Normalizes audio, so the volume is the same across all downloads
 - Sets the file name and MP3 tags consistently